CloydOrton/CloydOrton/README.md

-## Hi there I'm Cloyd  Im currently working on IT Certs!, 3rd Career!🤓
+## Hi there I'm Cloyd, <a href="https://www.linkedin.com/in/cloyd-orton-539a8321b">Adding IT Skills, 3rd Career!🤓

 <h2>👨‍💻 Information Technology Projects:</h2> CloydOrton